-- 1. Base Bid: Existing to remain. - 2.
-Alternate: Replace 36" x 60" (1) existing acrylic (3) piece wall shower surround system with shelf for shampoo and soap, base and strainer in kind within Low Rise UFAS Unit Type F, 1019 Johnston Avenue.
+- 1. Base Bid: Replace 36" x 60" (1) existing acrylic (3) piece wall shower surround system with shelf for shampoo and soap, base and strainer in kind within Low Rise UFAS Unit Type F, 1019 Johnston Avenue.
 Remove, salvage and reinstall all shower accessories, grab bars, shower seat and floor ramp back in UFAS compliant locations as indicated on Drawing A-001.
 Replacement is due to crack in base of existing shower base.
 PC responsible to remove sealant prior to shower removal from walls and floors in a manner not to damage existing drywall.
 PC to include cutting out an area of drywall 500 square inches total in areas around shower as required for shower replacement.
 PC to protect existing ceramic tile floor to remain during removal.
 PC to include removal and salvaging to GC 2 1/2" (Or one Tile width) x 60" of ceramic floor tiles to allow for shower replacement.
-(No other shower replacements are within the base bid.)
+(No other shower replacements are within the base bid.) - 2.
+Alternate: Repair Shower Base in Place.
+Do Not replace Bathtub in Base Bid.